-Term Description Health and safety representative A worker who has been elected by their work group under the WHS Act to represent them on health and safety matters.
-May 'May' indicates an optional course of action.
+Term Description Health and safety representative A worker who has been elected by their work group under the WHS Act to represent them on health and safety matters. Мау 'May' indicates an optional course of action.
 Must 'Must' indicates a legal requirement exists that must be complied with.
-Officer An officer under the WHS Act includes: an officer under section 9 of the Corporations Act 2001 (Cth) an officer of the Crown within the meaning of section 247 of the WHS Act, and an officer of a public authority within the meaning of section 252 of the WHS Act.
+Officer An officer under the WHS Act includes: an officer under section 9 of the Corporations Act 2001 (Cth) an officer of the Crown within the meaning of section 247 of the WHS Act, and an officer of a public outboart within the meaning of costion 252 an officer of a public authority within the meaning of section 252 of the WHS Act.
 A partner in a partnership or an elected member of a local authority is not an officer while acting in that capacity Person conducting a business or undertaking A PCBU is an umbrella concept which intends to capture all types of working arrangements or relationships.
-(PCBU) A PCBU includes a: companyunincorporated body or associationsole trader or self-employed person.
+(PCBU) A PCBU includes a: company unincorporated body or association sole trader or self-employed person.
 Individuals who are in a partnership that is conducting a business will individually and collectively be a PCBU.
 A volunteer association (defined under the WHS Act, see below) or elected members of a local authority will not be a PCBU.
 Plant Plant includes machinery, equipment, appliance, container, implement and tool components or anything fitted or connected to those things.
 Plant includes items as diverse as lifts, cranes, computers, machinery, conveyors, forklifts, vehicles, power tools, quad bikes, mobile plant and amusement devices.
 Plant that relies exclusively on manual power for its operation and is designed to be primarily supported by hand, for example a screwdriver, is not covered by the WHS Regulations.
 The general duty of care under the WHS Act applies to this type of plant.
 Certain kinds of plant, for example forklifts, cranes and some pressure equipment, require a licence from the regulator to operate and some high-risk plant must also be registered with the regulator.
+Roll-away Means the unintentional movement of plant due to it being incorrectly immobilised.
 Should 'Should' indicates a recommended course of action.
-Volunteer association A group of volunteers working together for one or more community purposes where none of the volunteers, whether alone or jointly with any other volunteers, employs any person to carry out work for the volunteer association.

-Term A group of workers established to facilitate the representation of workers by one or more health and safety representatives.
+Term Description Volunteer association A group of volunteers working together for one or more community purposes where none of the volunteers, whether alone or jointly with any other volunteers, employs any person to carry out work for the volunteer association.
+Work group A group of workers established to facilitate the representation of workers by one or more health and safety representatives.
 A work group may be all workers at a workplace but it may also be appropriate to split a workplace into multiple work groups where workers share similar work conditions or are exposed to similar risks and hazards.
 For example all workers on night shift.
-Work group Worker Any person who carries out work for a person conducting a business or undertaking, including work as an employee, contractor or subcontractor (or their employee), self-employed person, outworker, apprentice or trainee, work experience student, employee of a labour hire company placed with a 'host employer' or a volunteer.
+Worker Any person who carries out work for a person conducting a business or undertaking, including work as an employee, contractor or subcontractor (or their employee), self-employed person, outworker, apprentice or trainee, work experience student, employee of a labour hire company placed with a 'host employer' or a volunteer.
 Workplace Any place where work is carried out for a business or undertaking and includes any place where a worker goes, or is likely to be, while at work.
 This may include offices, factories, shops, construction sites, vehicles, ships, aircraft or other mobile structures on land or water.